FreeZeroDays/TTPs/README.md

 * **Tools** - Tooling-specific tips and tricks.&#x20;
 * **Resources** - Resources for various topics / this section includes link dumps to useful blog posts, tooling, and more!
 * **Miscellaneous** - Collection of random notes that don't have a place elsewhere in this repo - probably needs to be sorted and may change often as things find a new home!

+{% hint style="warning" %} DISCLAIMER.
+All information contained in this blog is provided for educational and research purposes only.
+The author is not responsible for any illegal use of any information published on the pages of this blog. {% endhint %}

+{% embed url="https://github.com/FreeZeroDays" caption="GitHub" %}